greatxue/coding_language/cpp_tut/7_cpp_libra.md

 | FreeBSD          | .so             | .a             | lib            |
 | Linux            | .so             | .a             | lib            |

-## 3. Designing a Random Number Library
+## 3. Case: Designing a Random Number Library

 Given that true nondeterminism is so difficult to achieve in a computer, libraries such as the `random.h` interface described in this chapter must instead *simulate* randomness by carrying out a deterministic process that satisfies the following criteria, which is said to be **pseudorandom**: